mduranca/Getting-and-Cleaning-Data/README.md

-The initial preparation consists in reading the six available datasets (three for each of the two groups named ‘test’ and ‘train’), and labeling the variable V1 in y_test and y_train as ‘subject’ and the variable V1 in subject_test and subject_train as ‘activity’, where ‘subject’ indicates each of 30 people performing a total of 6 activities during the experiment.
+The initial preparation consists in reading the six available datasets (three for each of the two groups named ‘test’ and ‘train’), and labeling the variable V1 in y_test and y_train as ‘subject’ and the variable V1 in subject_test and subject_train as ‘activity’, where ‘subject’ indicates each of 30 people performing a total of 6 activities (reflected in 'activity') during the experiment.
 These variables will be the first two ones in the final tidy dataset, respectively.

 Step 1.
 Merging.